KW Sagittarii: Distance

 A distance of 2,420 parsecs is based on the assumption of membership on the Sagittarius OB5 association.
 The parallax derived from the Hipparcos mission is negative so doesn't give much information about the distance except that it is likely to be large.
 The Gaia Data Release 2 parallax is 0.5281±0.1392 mas and implies a distance of around 1,900 pc.
 The Gaia result carries a significant statistical margin of error, as well as an indicator that the astrometric excess noise is far beyond acceptable levels so that the parallax should be considered unreliable.
 A 2021 study published a photogeometric distance of 2,159 pc to KW Sgr, using a parallax published by Gaia DR3 (the successor of Gaia DR2).

 Characteristics

+KW Sagittarii is classed as a dust-enshrouded luminous cool supergiant and varies its spectral type between M0 and M4.
+Sometimes described as a cool hypergiant, it is losing its mass at 5.6×10^-6 solar mass per year and is also found to be a confirmed maser source of SiO masers.
+H_{2}O and OH masers around the star have been proposed, but neither have been detected.

-KW Sagittarii is classed as a luminous cool supergiant and varies its spectral type between M0 and M4.
-A 2005 study led by Levesque, using a MARCS model, calculated a high luminosity of for KW Sgr and consequently very large radius of based on the assumption of an effective temperature of 3,700 K at a distance of 3,000 pc.
+A 2005 study led by Levesque, using a MARCS model, calculated a high luminosity of for KW Sgr and consequently very large radius of based on the assumption of an effective temperature of 3,700 K at a distance of 3.0 kpc.
 The star was then described as among the four largest and most luminous galactic red supergiants, which includes V354 Cephei, KY Cygni and Mu Cephei.
+In 2011, its bolometric luminosity was re-measured to be at around based on the same distance.

-More recently, KW Sagittarii was calculated to have a lower bolometric luminosity around and a radius around was based on the measured angular diameter and luminosity.
+More recently, the Sagittarius OB5 association was calculated to be somewhat closer than previously thought, which would suggest lower estimates for both the radius and luminosity of the star.
+Based on a distance of 2.4±0.3 kpc, its luminosity was calculated to be 175,000±52,000 solar luminosity with a radius of around 1,009±142 solar radius based on a measured angular diameter of 3.91±0.25 mas.
+Its angular diameter was re-measured at 3.00±0.4 mas in 2023.